BMX Racing History · Rider Profile · Legend Bike Co

 Brian had heard the ex-BMX guys were making real money racing mountain bikes.
 Mongoose gave him a shot.
 He took it.
 He made his pro mountain bike racing debut in 1993, and what happened after that is one of the best second acts in the history of the sport.

 Four UCI Mountain Bike World Championship titles.
 Six UCI World Cup overall titles.
 Nine NORBA National Championships, in both downhill and dual slalom.
 He owned dual slalom and then four-cross — the close-quarters, bar-to-bar gravity stuff that looks the most like BMX of anything in mountain biking.
 Which makes sense.
 That is exactly where a BMX kid's instincts pay off.
-He even held world records for bunny hopping, height and distance both.
+He even held world records for bunny hopping, height and distance both — records Steve Veltman broke in 1996.
 USA Today once called him the best all-around world-class cycling athlete out there.

 Think about what that takes.
 He didn't just dabble.
 He went from BMX pro to the most-winning male racer in mountain bike World Cup history.
 The BMX gate built the foundation.
 He said as much himself.